AP0715AP/Practice/README.md

 - [x] Eat
 - [] Go to School

-These emojis are great! :sleeping: :sunglasses: :relieved: :no_mouth: :heart: :musical_note: :speak_no_evil: :dog2: :trollface:
+These emojis are great! :sleeping: :sunglasses: :no_mouth: :heart: :musical_note: :speak_no_evil: :dog2: :trollface:

 Please give us :chocolate_bar:

+Thank you :relieved: